MicrosoftDocs/Azure-Trusted-Launch-VMs-private-preview/trusted-launch-vm/Private-preview.md

 - Migration of Gen 2 Azure VMs to Trusted VMs is not supported.
 - Azure Managed Disks with Public access disabled is not supported.
 - Enabling **Management** > **Site Recovery** option in *Create a new Virtual machine* flow isn't supported.
+- Replicating [Boot Integrity Monitoring](https://learn.microsoft.com/azure/virtual-machines/boot-integrity-monitoring-overview) state is not supported.
+Customers will need to enable it explicitly on the failed over VM, in case they want to use it.

 ## Configure Azure Site Recovery for Trusted VMs